 Aside from the host of health perks, rosemary oil could also be a great addition to your beauty routine.
-Because it’s known to stimulate hair growth, simply rubbing a drop into your eyebrows every night could give you that extra-bold look you’ve always wanted.
+Because it's known to stimulate hair growth, simply rubbing a drop into your eyebrows every night could give you that extra-bold look you've always wanted.
 (If you have sensitive skin, pairing it with a carrier oil like avocado oil is a smart way to stay safe from irritation.)
-For that same reason, some people even add it into their shampoo to lengthen their locks and add volume and shine.
+For that same reason, some people even add it to their shampoo to lengthen their locks and add volume and shine.
 You can also use it as a natural deodorant, gargle it to combat bad breath, and apply it to your skin.
 Rosemary been even said to help combat aging by toning and tightening your complexion, and it could also improve elasticity, and act as a disinfectant to counteract the damage from air pollution.

 How to make rosemary oil